Security-Onion-Solutions/securityonion-docs/rules.rst

 Rulesets
 --------

-Security Onion offers the following choices for rulesets to be used by Snort/Suricata.
+Security Onion offers the following choices for rulesets to be used by Suricata.

 ET Open
 -------